Once cover

 • Published: 2005-08-01

-Once is the powerful and moving story of Felix, a young boy who escapes an orphanage during the Holocaust to find his parents.
-Told with a unique blend of humor and heart, this novel offers a poignant perspective on one of history's darkest chapters.
-Felix's resilience and hope shine through as he navigates the dangers and desperation of his circumstances, making this a story that is both haunting and uplifting.
-The book has been widely acclaimed, winning numerous awards and receiving starred reviews for its brilliant realism and poignant storytelling.
+Once is the powerful and moving story of Felix, a young boy who escapes from an orphanage during the Holocaust, determined to find his parents.
+Along the way, he encounters danger, despair, and moments of unexpected hope, all while trying to make sense of the world around him.
+Told with a unique blend of humor and heart, this book offers a poignant perspective on one of history's darkest chapters, highlighting the resilience and courage of its young protagonist.
+The book has garnered critical acclaim, winning multiple awards and receiving starred reviews for its poignant storytelling and brilliant realism.
+It is the first in a series that continues Felix's journey through the war and its aftermath.

 Reviews